-1.1 New Apprenticeship FET Quality Council
+1.1 Quality Council

-Terms of Reference of the FET Quality Council
+Terms of Reference of the Quality Council

-Role The purpose of the FET Quality council is to oversee the planning, coordination, quality, development and improvement of all aspects of the new apprenticeship programme as part of the further education and training offering of the ETB.
+Role The purpose of the Quality Council is to oversee the planning, coordination, quality, development and improvement of all aspects of the new apprenticeship programme as part of the further education and training offering of the ETB.
 It protects, maintains and develops the standards of education and training programmes and related activities.
-In doing so, the FET Quality council is ensuring, as far as possible, that all learners receive an equivalent experience.
-Membership Chair: The FET Director (or designated member)) Secretary: The ETB Quality Officer (or equivalent staff member designated by the FET Director) Members: 6 Staff members drawn from across the ETB, as the CE (FET Director) determines appropriate.
-Included in these six staff members should be 2 representatives from the Programme Governance Commission - 2 representatives from the National (Apprenticeship) Programme Boards, one of which is from industry - 1 learner representative.
-External Members: The Chair of the FET Quality Council may from time to time recommend to the CE the appointment of external members to the Council.
+In doing so, the Quality Council is ensuring, as far as possible, that all learners receive an equivalent experience.
+Membership Chair: The FET Director (or designated member) Secretary: The ETB Quality Officer (or equivalent staff member designated by the FET Director) Members: - Staff members drawn from across the ETB, as the CE (FET Director) determines appropriate. - Representatives from the National (Apprenticeship) Programme Boards, one of which is from industry - A learner representative.
+External Members: The Chair of the Quality Council may from time to time recommend to the CE the appointment of external members to the Council.
 These will be persons who can bring an external perspective to the working of the Council, such as employers or experts in FET or in quality systems.
-Persons with expertise from other ETBs may also be invited to join the FET Quality Council for a defined period.
+Persons with expertise from other ETBs may also be invited to join the Quality Council for a defined period.
 Accountable to Chief Executive